Keynote Speaker Fawn Germer’s

 When you hide or mute your real self, you minimize your opportunity to shine.

 Imagine what you could accomplish if you could overpower doubt and fear and charge forward, confident that you have what it takes to deal with anyone, at any level?
 If you knew you were completely capable and competent because of your individuality?
 If you could bank on your own inner brilliance instead of always trying to guess what you think others want or expect?

-In Fawn’s workplace authenticity program, you will learn to:
+In keynote speaker Fawn Germer’s workplace authenticity program, you will learn to: